 The UKB5-63 series Miniature Circuit Breaker (MCB) is a core protection device designed for modern residential and commercial electrical installations.

 Ask a QuoteA miniature circuit breaker provides automatic overcurrent protection for final circuits in low-voltage electrical installations up to 440V AC.
-The MCB detects two types of fault: sustained overload (current slightly above the circuit rating for minutes to hours, caused by too many appliances on one circuit) and short-circuit (current hundreds of times the circuit rating for milliseconds, caused by a direct phase-to-neutral or phase-to-earth fault).
+The MCB detects two types of fault: sustained overload (current slightly above the circuit rating for minutes to hours, caused by too many appliances on one circuit) and short-circuit (current tens of times the circuit rating for milliseconds, caused by a direct phase-to-neutral or phase-to-earth fault).
 The thermal element responds to overloads with a time delay that mimics the heating characteristic of the circuit cable, while the magnetic element responds to short-circuits with no intentional delay to minimize the let-through energy.
 This selection guide covers current rating, trip curve, pole count and breaking capacity to match your distribution board circuit requirements.

 KRIPAL MCBs protect individual final circuits in low-voltage electrical installations across residential, commercial and industrial sectors.
 From a single lighting circuit in a domestic consumer unit to a motor feeder in a factory distribution board, the correct MCB selection ensures that a fault on one circuit does not disrupt the supply to healthy circuits.

-A typical domestic consumer unit in a UK or European home contains 8-16 MCBs protecting individual circuits: 6A B-curve for lighting, 16A B-curve for immersion heater, 32A B-curve for ring-main socket outlets, 32A C-curve for electric shower, and 40A B-curve for electric cooker.
-The MCBs are fed from a split busbar with one or two RCCBs providing earth leakage protection for groups of circuits.
-The 6kA breaking capacity is adequate for domestic installations where the supply impedance at the consumer unit is typically above 0.25 ohms, limiting the prospective fault current to below 1kA for a 230V single-phase supply.
-The busbar system allows the electrician to install all MCBs in under 10 minutes during a consumer unit replacement, minimizing the time the household supply is disconnected.
+A typical domestic consumer unit contains 8-16 KRIPAL B-curve MCBs (6A lighting, 16A immersion heater, 32A socket outlets, 32A shower, 40A cooker) fed from a split busbar with group RCD or RCBO protection for earth leakage.
+The 6kA breaking capacity is adequate for domestic installations where supply impedance exceeds 0.25 ohms, limiting prospective fault current below 1kA for a 230V single-phase supply.
+The busbar system allows installation in under 10 minutes during a consumer unit replacement, minimizing household supply disruption.

 KRIPAL miniature circuit breakers are manufactured on high-speed automated assembly lines in Zhejiang where bimetal strips are precision-calibrated, magnetic coils are wound on CNC coil winders, and silver-graphite contacts are resistance-welded to copper carriers.
 Each MCB undergoes a calibration and instantaneous trip test before shipment to global electrical wholesalers and panel builders.